f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Enter **config** mode and enter the following commands to enable SNMP traps for the F5OS-A layer.
 Specify your SNMP trap receiver's IP address and port after the **snmpTargetAddrTAddress** field.
 Make sure to **commit** any changes.

 Note: The **snmpTargetAddrTAddress** is unintuitive in these earlier releases and is much simpler after upgrading to F5OS-A 1.2.0 or later.
-In the snmpTargetAddrTAddress, The 1st octet after the IP address is 161 >> 8 = 0, and 2nd octet 161 & 255 = 161.
+In the snmpTargetAddrTAddress, the 1st octet after the IP address is 161 >> 8 = 0, and 2nd octet 161 & 255 = 161.
 The IP address configuration for an IP address of 10.255.0.144 & 161 UDP port is **10.255.0.144.0.161**.

 .. code-block:: bash